 People, as recent research has shown, have an extensive endocannabinoid system inside them.
 How does it work and what’s its purpose?

 The human body still hides many secrets.
 Modern science has recently proved that we have a special, sophisticated endocannabinoid system, which is responsible for the perception of compounds found in cannabis!
 What is more, the body of each of us produces this substance itself.
-What are cannabinoids, how does this mysterious system work and what do cannabis have to do with it?
+So, what are cannabinoids?
+How does this mysterious system work and what do cannabis have to do with it?

 What is the endocannabinoid system?